JwillSDP/NOTES_Dev_work/Next JS Coding/Firebase Auth/Next firebase Arch.md

 - **Zustand for Client-State:** You're likely using Zustand to manage global client-side state, such as user preferences or UI settings.
 - **Error Handling:** Implement robust error handling in both Client Components and API routes to manage unexpected situations.

-**I'm Here to Help You Build!**

-This architecture provides a solid foundation for building scalable, secure, and performant Next.js applications with Firebase.
-I'm ready to assist you with code examples, implementation details, and best practices as you build out your app's features.
-Let me know what you'd like to work on next!